Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Methods

 \subsection{Causal emergence in networks}

-Every node, $v_i$, in a network is associated with an out-weight vector, $W^{out}_{i}$, which represents the possible outputs from $v_i$. $W^{out}_{i}$ consists of weights, $w_{ij}$, between node $v_i$ and its neighbors, $v_j$, such that if $w_{ij}=0.0$ there is no edge from $v_i$ to $v_j$.
+Every node $v_i$, in a directed network of size $N$ is associated with an out-weight vector, $W^{out}_{i}$, which represents the possible outputs from $v_i$. $W^{out}_{i}$ consists of weights, $w_{ij}$, between node $v_i$ and its neighbors, $v_j$, such that if $w_{ij}=0.0$ there is no edge from $v_i$ to $v_j$.
 For these networks the $W^{out}_{i}$ of each node sums to $1.0$.
-Therefore, the edge weights $w_{ij}$ are equivalent to the probability $p_{ij}$ that a random walker on $v_i$ will transition to $v_j$ in the next time step.
+Therefore, the edge weights $w_{ij}$ are equivalent to the probability that a random walker on $v_i$ will transition to $v_j$ in the next time step.

-In order to find the maximally informative scale of the network, as in \cite{klein2019uncertainty}, we make use of the \textit{effective information} ($EI$), which is a network measure that quantifies the degree of certainty in the transitions of random walkers between nodes in a network, as well as how that certainty is distributed.
+In order to find the maximally informative scale of the network, as in \cite{klein2020uncertainty}, we make use of the \textit{effective information} ($EI$), which is a network measure that quantifies the degree of certainty in the transitions of random walkers between nodes in a network, as well as how that certainty is distributed.
 Therefore, $EI$ is based on two uncertainties.
 The first is the Shannon entropy of the average out-weight vector in the network, $\langle W_i^{out} \rangle$, which captures how distributed out-weights of the network are.
 The second is the average entropy of \textit{each} node's $W^{out}_{i}$.
-Their difference is the $EI$ of a network:
+Their difference is the $EI$ of a network, such that $EI = H(\langle W^{out}_{i} \rangle) - \langle {H}(W^{out}_{i}) \rangle$.
+Expanded, this is:

 When a network has a macroscale with greater $EI$ than its underlying microscale, this is known as \textit{causal emergence}.
 Causal emergence is when some recast network, $G_M$ (the macroscale), is associated with a gain in $EI$ relative to the original network, $G$ (the microscale).
 The amount of causal emergence is the difference between the $EI$ of the microscale and that of the macroscale.

+Note that causal emergence can be negative, in that no possible consistent macro-nodes increase the $EI$, in which case it is referred to as \textit{causal reduction}.
 Ideally, one would find the macroscale mapping that maximizes the $EI$ of the network, $EI^{max}$, and use the resulting macroscale network to model the system in question.
 This $EI^{max}$ approximates the channel capacity of the system \cite{hoel2017map}.
+Note that all networks considered herein are directed.
+In the case where a network is undirected, $EI$ can still be calculated by transforming it into a directed network by assuming a uniform distribution over edge weights.